Concordium/concordium-wallet-proxy/README.md

   {"error":1,"errorMessage":"Malformed transaction hash."}
   ```

+### Language & localization

+Error messages and textual descriptions will be localized by the proxy based on the `Accept-Language` header.
+(Currently, only `en` is available.)
+Languages can also be specified with the `_LANG` GET-parameter and/or a `_LANG` cookie; these have higher precedence than `Accept-Language`.

 ## Account Balance

 The balance on an account can be queried as in the following example: